 Generally, to adjust the volume in Windows 11, we click on the volume icon on the taskbar to bring up the quick settings, and here use the volume slider.
 According to our needs, we set computer volume that is applicable for all the programs on our PC.

-But, what will you do if you want to adjust the volume of only a specific active app?
+But what will you do if you want to adjust the volume of only a specific active app?
 Windows 11 allows you to change the volume of each active app.
 That means some apps can have higher or lower volumes than others.
-For instance, if you would like to have lower or higher volume in Edge browser but retain the general volume for other apps.
+For instance, if you would like to have a lower or higher volume in the Edge browser but retain the general volume for other apps.
 You can adjust the volume of only that particular browser without affecting the rest of the apps.

-How to Control the Volume of Different Apps in Windows 11 using Volume Mixer?
+How to Control the Volume of Different Apps in Windows 11 Using Volume Mixer?

 Step 1.
-Right-click on the volume icon on the taskbar and select the
+Right-click on the volume icon on the taskbar and select the Open Volume Mixer option.

-As mentioned above, only those Apps will be show up on the list that are currently active.
+As mentioned above, only those Apps will show up on the list that are currently active.
 That means you can only adjust the volume of apps that are currently opened and active on your PC.